helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 The LoRaWAN network has some timing constraints to be considered, these ones are related to the JOIN mechanism and ACK/Downlink mechanism.
 JOIN requires a full loop within 5 seconds, up to 6.
 ACK/Downlink requires a full loop in 1 second for RX1 window, up to 2 seconds for RX2 windows.
 Out of this time frame, the response will be ignored by the devices.
-Appendix gives the consequence of these constraints on the expected hotspot response time.
+[Appendix](#packet-processing-and-lorawan-time-constraints) gives the consequence of these constraints on the expected hotspot response time.

 LoRaWAN is a question of seconds, not a question of microseconds, this is why creating a competition between hotspots and network connectivity at a millisecond scale is not achieving any network goal.

 Hotspots with highly valuable locations, such as the mountaintops, cell towers, and even rooftops sometimes rely on higher latency connectivity (4G/5G, Home Plug, Satellites) which adds anywhere from 10ms to 100ms.
 These hotspots generally have a higher operating cost and are unfairly impacted by the current selection algorithm as they still operate within LoRaWAN timing specifications.
-See Appendix about highly valuable coverage.
+See [appendix](#highly-valuable-coverage) about highly valuable coverage.

 Hotspot out of the city centers will get a slower Internet response time from the one in the city center, even with fast Internet access, due to some extra network hops or downgraded connectivity technology like xDSL.
-See Appendix about suburb valuable coverage.
+See [Appendix](#suburb-valuable-coverage) about suburb valuable coverage.

 Hotspot with the worst locations, indoor, in the city center, gets the best response time experience with direct fiber connectivity.

-We have seen that depending on the hardware of the hotspot, the Witness processing time is largely dependent on the packet signature.
+We have seen that depending on the hardware of the hotspot, the Witness processing time is largely dependent on the packet signature as described in the [appendix](#ecc-signature-impact).
 As the signature is delegated to an hardware ECC chip for most of the deployed hotspot, the processing time depends on the hardware solution soldered.
 Even if firmware can be improved, the current solution disqualifies certain hardware whatever is the hotspot owner's efforts.

-See Appendix about Manufacturer ECC impact on global timing.
-More generally speaking, it disqualifies lower-end hardware like light-hotspots based on micro-controllers.
+More generally speaking, it disqualifies lower-end hardware like light-hotspots based on micro-controllers as, by definition, their capacity to process the same thing than an hotspot based on CPU is lower.
 This is nonsense as these hardware have a better fit for stability, long-life, energy saving, lower cost, and should be privileged long term.

 The Peoples Network must be accessible to anyone and not be a competition of miliseconds optimization limited to a small group of experts.

 The witness response time is not representative of the data packet processing.
 Witness response time does not have any constraint of time.
 Witnesses are processed by Oracle, and response time depends on the Oracle localization, associated with the network path to reach that Oracle.
+It totally differ from the LNS network path.
 Response time can differ from a Witness to another Witness, the absolute response time is not a good way to measure a performance responding to the LoRaWAN timing constraints.
-The witness process differ from the packet process, Appendix details these two processes.
+The [Witness process](#witness-processing-waterfall) and the [Packet process](#packet-processing-waterfall) are detailed in the respective appendixes.

 As for a given witness, the Hotspots from a similar area will report it to the same Oracle, we can consider a response time window starting from the first witness received by the Oracle as a viable solution to eliminate the variable offset